21 Shade Perennials For Zone 5 Gardens

 Boston Ivy is a vine that grows quickly, and changes colors in the fall.

-You will likely need to prune this ivy variety on occasion since it can be a very robust grower.
+You will likely need to prune this zone 5 shade perennial on occasion since it can be a very robust grower.
 This plant can grow three to ten feet every year.

 The leaves of this plant cycle from red to green and back to red throughout the year.
-Boston Ivy grows small greenish flowers and eventually dark berries.
+Boston ivy develops small greenish flowers and eventually dark berries.

 Bleeding Heart

-Looking at this plant, it is not hard to understand why it is known as Bleeding Heart.
+Looking at this plant, it is not hard to understand why it is known as bleeding heart.
 The blooms are shaped like hearts emitting a single drop of blood.
-There are many close relatives to the Bleeding Hearts most commonly sold to recreational gardeners.
-These relatives are usually wildflowers.
 If you are looking for a perennial burst of color, the bleeding hearts will do the trick.

-If exposed to too much heat, the Bleeding Heart will die back for the season.
-This aversion to heat makes this plant particularly well-suited to colder zones, including zone 5.
+If exposed to too much heat, bleeding heart will die back for the season.
+This aversion to heat makes this shade perennial well-suited to zone 5.
 These plants enjoy moist but well-drained soil.
-They bloom early before dying back, so be strategic if you want sustained foliage in the area in which they are planted.
+They bloom early before dying back, so be strategic if you want sustained foliage in the area they are planted.

 Bush Honeysuckle